Rithvik09/Srivari-Calendar/README.md

 # Srivari-calendar
-This project takes sends out notifications as reminders to subscribers on specific auspicious days in a month that is pre-stored in a static file.
+This project sends out notifications as reminders to subscribers on specific auspicious days in a month that is pre-stored in a static file.
 This information is used by people to perform special religious activities on those days.

 ## Table of Contents
 * [General Info](#general-information)